 Autism and the transition to adult healthcare: Guidelines for lifelong care

-Parents of teenager with autism and complex medical needs seek guidance for the transition from pediatric to adult healthcare
+Helping parents of an autistic teenager navigate the transition from pediatric to adult healthcare

 Our teenage son, who has autism, will soon be aging out of the pediatric practice where he has a medical team coordinating care for a number of medical issues.
 As we start planning his transition to adulthood, we’re wondering whether there are medical guidelines for the lifelong care of individuals with autism.

-Today’s “Got Questions?” response is from developmental pediatrician Daniel Coury, medical director of Autism Speaks Autism Treatment Network (ATN).
+Today’s “Got Questions?” response is from developmental pediatrician Daniel Coury, medical director of Autism Speaks Autism Care Network (ACN).
 Dr. Coury is also the chief of developmental-behavioral pediatrics at Nationwide Children’s Hospital, in Columbus, Ohio.

 Thank you for your very important question.
 Too many young adults with autism fall off the map, so to speak, in the transition from pediatric to adult healthcare.
-Within the Autism Speaks Autism Treatment Network (ATN), we’re working hard to help families prepare for this transition, beginning in adolescence.
+Within the Autism Speaks Autism Care Network (ACN), we’re working hard to help families prepare for this transition, beginning in adolescence.

 I’m happy to report that one of our centers – the Vanderbilt Kennedy Center, in Nashville – has taken the lead in developing the kind of guidelines you seek.